-Effective January 1, 2019, this letter agreement (the "Agreement") will evidence the terms and conditions under which you will be employed by Cumberland Pharmaceuticals Inc. (the "Company") In consideration of your appointment as Senior Director, Finance & Accounting; Chief Financial Officer of the Company, and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows:
+Effective January 1, 2020, this letter agreement (the "Agreement") will evidence the terms and conditions under which you will be employed by Cumberland Pharmaceuticals Inc. (the "Company") In consideration of your appointment as Senior Director, Finance & Accounting; Chief Financial Officer of the Company, and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows:

-(a) The Company agrees to pay you on a salary basis for services performed based on an annual rate of one hundred ninety-seven thousand six hundred dollars (\$197,600.00), payable in arrears in equal monthly installments on the 25th day of each calendar month of 2019.
+- 1. Compensation.
+The Company agrees to compensate you as follows: - (a) The Company agrees to pay you on a salary basis for services performed based on an annual rate of two hundred five thousand five hundred dollars (\$205,500.00), payable in arrears in equal monthly installments on the 25th day of each calendar month of 2020.
 For each year, thereafter, you will be paid on a salary basis for services performed based on an annual rate determined by the Company in its sole discretion; provided, however, that any obligation to make payments under this Section 1(a) will cease upon termination of your employment for any reason.
-Notwithstanding the foregoing, nothing in this Section 1(a) alters or is intended to alter the at-will nature of your employment as described in Section 3 of this Agreement.

-(b) You will be eligible to participate in any Company-wide employee benefits as approved by the Board of Directors.
-The terms of your eligibility and participation will be governed by the provisions of the employee benefit plans, as such plans may be amended from time to time in the discretion of the Company's Board of Directors.

-(c) You may be eligible for any Company bonus program, based upon performance in meeting your individual objectives and the Company's overall performance, both as determined and approved by the Board of Directors of the Company.
+Notwithstanding the foregoing, nothing in this Section 1(a) alters or is intended to alter the at-will nature of your employment as described in Section 3 of this Agreement. - (b) You will be eligible to participate in any Company-wide employee benefits as approved by the Board of Directors.
+The terms of your eligibility and participation will be governed by the provisions of the employee benefit plans, as such plans may be amended from time to time in the discretion of the Company's Board of Directors. - (c) You may be eligible for any Company bonus program, based upon performance in meeting your individual objectives and the Company's overall performance, both as determined and approved by the Board of Directors of the Company.
 Any such bonus will be discretionary and will be subject to the terms of the applicable bonus program, the terms of which program may be modified from year to year in the sole discretion of the Company's Board of Directors.